Privacy Policy

 When we use cookies, we classify them into any one of the following categories:

-• “Strictly necessary” cookies are necessary for the Website to function and cannot be switched off in our systems.
+• “Strictly necessary” cookies are necessary for the website to function and cannot be switched off in our systems.
 They are usually only set in response to actions made by you which amount to a request for services, such as setting your privacy preferences, logging in or filling in forms (e.g. Optanon cookies used to manage your cookie consents/preferences or User Log In / Log Out cookies which reflect whether you are currently logged in a website).

-• “Analytics and Performance” cookies allow us to track analytics by counting visits and traffic sources so we can measure and improve the performance of our Website.
-They may be set by us or by third party providers (Google Analytics, WordPress) to help us to know which pages are the most and least popular and see how visitors move around the Website.
+• “Analytics and Performance” cookies allow us to track analytics by counting visits and traffic sources so we can measure and improve the performance of our website.
+They may be set by us or by third party providers (Google Analytics, WordPress) to help us to know which pages are the most and least popular and see how visitors move around the website.

-• “Functional” cookies enable the website to provide enhanced functionality and personalization based on your interaction with the Website.
+• “Functional” cookies enable the website to provide enhanced functionality and personalization based on your interaction with the website.
 They may be set by us or by third party providers, such as Adobe, whose services we have added to our pages.

-• “Advertising and Targeting” cookies may be set through our Website by our advertising partners, such as Adobe.
+• “Advertising and Targeting” cookies may be set through our website by our advertising partners, such as Adobe.
 They may be used by those companies to build a profile of your interests and show you relevant advertisements on other websites.

-To view a list of the cookies that are used by the Website, click on “Manage cookie preferences” at the top of this Cookie Notice.
+To view a list of the cookies that are used by the website, click on “Customize” on the cookie banner popup when you visit our website, or on the small round ‘Cookie consent’ logo in the bottom-left of the website.

 3. How long will cookies remain on my device?